By Andrew Balaban, Staff Writer

 The mere fact that the UPHPA exists as a piece of legislation is a massive step forward in regard to property rights in the United States.

 The UPHPA has also had vast legislative success.
-It has been passed in 17 states and the U.S. Virgin Islands and has been introduced in eight states.
+It has been passed in 18 states and the U.S. Virgin Islands and has been introduced in seven states.
 Many of the states that have passed the UPHPA are in the South, including Mississippi, Alabama and Georgia.

-“The fact that Mississippi passed it last year, I still find stunning,” Mitchell remarked.
+“The fact that Mississippi passed it last year, I still find stunning,” Mitchell says.

 The Uniform Law Commission is currently working on legislation to allow heirs’ property owners to make major decisions about their property without requiring the consent of 100% of the heirs.